myokit/pbmb-2016/README.md

 You can download this and [the required model file](https://raw.githubusercontent.com/myokit/models/main/c/tentusscher-2006.mmt) to try offline, or you can view the example [in your browser](example-1b-notebook.ipynb).

 ## Example 2
+_Called example-ttp-2-transmural-differences.mmt` in the paper._

-The [second example](example-2-transmural-differences.ipynb), follows up from example 1b, and shows how to change a model variable in a simulation.
+The [second example](example-2-transmural-differences.ipynb) follows up from example 1b, and shows how to change a model variable in a simulation.
+Some models, like the Ten Tusscher et al. one used in this example, have a variable used as a "mode switch".
+Here, we use this to show the three different cell types the model can represent.

+The example also shows how to save simulation data to CSV files and load it again for later processing.

+## Example 3
+_Called example-ttp-3-gto.mmt` in the paper._

+The [third example](example-3-gto.ipynb) uses the same technique as the second, but this time to explore the effects of varying the Ito conductance in the epicardial model.
+It also shows how to modify a model after loading it.